jpedro/jpedro.github.io/.posts/postgres.md

 I'm migrating apps to Postgres but for the small fish I'm using SQLite.
 It statically links as a library.
-Yes, storage is a single file that no one else can write into but it's a bliss.
+Yes, storage is a single file that no one thread can write into but it's a bliss.
 And the performance is as good as it gets for a relational storage.